Comparing Vinyl and Poly

 Polypropylene also comes in clear and white with the gamut of adhesive choices, but also offers a freezer adhesive that is particularly good for packaging that will go in the freezer.
 White or clear polypropylene are commonly used to produce window decals with a face-side adhesive, those used indoors to be read outside the window.
 Many of the metallic-looking substrates, such as brite or brushed silver are often polyesters, but it can depend on print method whether the metallic-looking substrate is a vinyl or a poly.
 Our available options for wide format printing on reflective or pearl stocks are both vinyl.

-Vinyl and polys can both be printed flexographically and digitally, but many presses are limited by the substrate options that are available and compatible with them.
+Vinyl and polys can be printed flexographically, digitally, offset or screenprinted, but many presses are limited by the substrate options that are available and compatible with them.
 Our wide format digital presses, which are especially advantageous and cost effective for short run orders, use a lot of high-quality vinyl.
 This occasionally creates confusion when clients request quotes for 100 labels on a white gloss paper and then receive a quote for 100 labels on a white gloss vinyl.
 The reason is that we always try to quote the most economical option for the quantity requested, even in instances where the substrate might be a little overkill for its application.
 However, we are always happy to discuss your project’s unique specifications and explain the various MOQs for different print methods.

 Polypropylene gets a lot of action on digital presses these days because of its cost and versatility.
 Poly is perhaps the most suitable substrate to use in conjunction with laser cutters because the material is more resistant to burning than paper.
 A thin brown line along the edge of the cut-line can be visible when the laser burns the substrate, which is more noticeable with a white background or border.